varnishcache/varnish-cache/doc/sphinx/phk/ip_address.rst

 automatically pick that up and use it.

-Should they, in a flash of enlightenment, also make `getaddrinfo(3)` useful for parsing these newfangled CIDR adresses we got in 1993, I will be more than happy to ditch `vcc_acl_try_netnotation()` too.
+Should they, in a flash of enlightenment, also make `getaddrinfo(3)` useful for parsing these newfangled CIDR addresses we got in 1993, I will be more than happy to ditch `vcc_acl_try_netnotation()` too.

 Until next time,